Qumulo/terraform-provider-qumulo/README.md

 - Time Configuration
 - Web UI Settings

-## To Run Acceptance Tests
+## Starting Out
+### Connecting to a Cluster
-First, set the following environment variables, specifying the host and port of the cluster you wish to test on, and the appropriate credentials to log in to that cluster
+First, set the following environment variables, specifying the host and port of the cluster you wish to connect, and the appropriate credentials to log in to that cluster

     export QUMULO_HOST={host}
     export QUMULO_PORT={port}
     export QUMULO_USERNAME={username}
     export QUMULO_PASSWORD={password}

+### Creating a Terraform Config File
+Create a folder in which you want to initialize your Terraform workspace.
+Then, create a main.tf file within that folder, with the following header:

+    terraform {
+      required_providers {
+        qumulo = {
+          source = "qumulo.com/terraform-intern/qumulo"
+        }
+      }
+    }

+Run `terraform init` to initialize the workspace.

+If you'd like to import some or all of the current state of your cluster, you can either use [import_cluster.py](/examples/imports/import_cluster.py) (run `python3 import_cluster.py -h` to view usage), or import resources manually as shown [here](/IMPORT.md)

+Then, add resources that you want to manage with Terraform.
+Examples of resources can be found [here](/examples/main.tf)

+Now, run `terraform apply` to create those resources with the REST API.
+You're good to go!

+## To Run Acceptance Tests
+Make sure the environment variables as mentioned above are set.

 Make sure the TF_ACC environment variable is set to enable acceptance testing